 The Elements Of A Project Plan

 Any project management plan must and will (if created correctly) contain all the essential elements and secondary plans that go into the project management process.
 To see exactly what each step should include during project planning, check out our template below.

-The elements below are the basic ones all project plans should include.
-In addition to these, you can choose to focus on other aspects too – depending on your company, team, client, and project.
+Note: The elements below are the basic ones all project plans should include.
+In addition, you can focus on other aspects, depending on your company, team, client, and project.

 This first part should include a brief description of the project, its purpose, and any objectives, needs, and goals that you’ll use to measure the project’s success.
-You can also include a list of deliverables as part of the introduction to clearly state what the targets of the project are.
+You can also include a list of deliverables as part of the introduction to clearly state what the objectives of the project are.

 Use the project charter you’ve created before to find and summarize the information you can include in the project plan as well.

-You can also include the list of stakeholders in the project plan.
-However, the 5th edition of the PMI® PMBOK Guide and Standards has introduced the Stakeholder Management Plan which can be added as a separate section to the project’s plan.
+Note: You can also include the list of stakeholders in the project plan.
+However, the 5th edition of the PMI® PMBOK Guide and Standards has introduced the Stakeholder Management Plan, which can be added as a separate section to the project’s plan.

 3. Integration Management Plan

-The Integration Management Plan includes the detailed processes that go into managing a project until its completion: team roles and responsibilities, company organization and hierarchies, and other internal or external influencers.
+The Integration Management Plan includes the detailed processes of managing a project until its completion: team roles and responsibilities, company organization and hierarchies, and other internal or external influencers.